+Audio Meters OS4

 Audio Meters

 Monitor up to 8 channels of audio with a built-in clip warning.

-Audio Meters - Settings

-Access Audio Meters tool settings by navigating right or pressing the right arrow when Audio Meters is highlighted in the tool list.

-Toggles the Audio Meters Off/On.
+Audio Meters - Settings Access Audio Meters tool settings by navigating right or pressing the right arrow when Audio Meters is highlighted in the tool list.
+On Toggles the Audio Meters Off/On.
 You can also do this on the tool bar.
 Select the tool and activate or deactivate it as desired.
 Green tools are active, they are Grey when inactive.

-Adjust the size of the Audio Meters to make way for other tools or for better visibility when viewing from a distance.
+Size Adjust the size of the Audio Meters to make way for other tools or for better visibility when viewing from a distance.
 The range is from 20% to 100% and this translates to horizon real estate.
 It will scale form the position/ location you have selected.
+Channels Adjust the amount of audio channels you wish to monitor - up to 4x stereo (8 channels in total)- which stack vertically.